rizqidjamaluddin/Swoosh/README.md

 Swoosh
 ======

-A PHP un-framework for developers who like doing things their way, built on Swoosh.
+A PHP un-framework for developers who like doing things their way, built on Flourish.

 Please note that Swoosh is currently in pre-pre-alpha.
 I don't even guarantee that it will run at all.
 It's in a state of rapid development; ***I do not suggest using it in any production